Static Memory Management

 }

-The code doesn't copy xs anymore, as you can see from the fact that it doesn't contain !.
+The code doesn't copy xs anymore, as you can see from the fact that it no longer contains !.

 Using a Noema: Embodying

-Incidentally, you can create a value of type a from a value of type &a, as follows:
+You can also create a value of type a from a value of type &a, as follows:

 Pair(*x, *x)